 Experience in Western Australia suggests that access to the transmission system and environmental clearance are on the critical path for projects.
-The Market Rules place two key requirements on the certification of Reserve Capacity for facilities that have not yet entered service:
+The Market Rules place two key requirements on the certification of Reserve Capacity for Facilities that have not yet entered service:

-- The facility must have a letter from the network operator indicating that it has made an offer of access in respect of the project and that the facility will be entitled to have access from the service date nominated by the developer; and - Evidence must be provided that any necessary environmental approvals have been granted or are expected to be granted by the proposed service date.
+- The Facility must provide evidence that it has accepted an offer of access from the network operator in respect of the project, with the Facility entitled to have access from the service date nominated by the developer; and - Evidence must be provided that any necessary environmental approvals have been granted or are expected to be granted by the proposed service date.

 In addition to this, the IMO wishes to note the importance of proponents ensuring adequate fuel supply and transport provisions have been established prior to applying for Certified Reserve Capacity.
-Project proponents, and those wanting to re-certify their facilities, must comply with the relevant sections of the Market Rules and associated Market Procedures in regards to fuel supplies.
+Project proponents, and those wanting to re-certify their Facilities, must comply with the relevant sections of the Market Rules and associated Market Procedures in regards to fuel supplies.
 The main provision is that a Market Participant must be able to demonstrate it has access to firm fuel supply and transport arrangements so that the Facility can operate at maximum output for 14 hours each day.